jnisa/ksqlDB-test-session/use-cases/use-case-1/README.md

 pip3 install ksql
 ````

-**NOTE**: This modification must be commited in order to add this library to the docker image.
+**NOTE**: This modification was commited in order to add this library to the docker image.

 ### **4. Minor Fixes**